turingschool/front-end-curriculum/projects/module-3/vrad.md

 ### Iteration 3: The Listings

 - When a user clicks on the `View Listings`, the user should then be redirected to `/areas/:area_id/listings/`.
   - NOTE: Be careful on how to structure this route.
-The parts of the route that include are dynamic (ex: `/:area_id`) should not actually include a colon - it is simply to show that this part of the route should change.
+The parts of the route that are dynamic (ex: `/:area_id`) should not actually include a colon - it is simply to show that this part of the route should change.
 An example of what a completed route would look like could be: `/areas/66`

 - From this route, the users should see a list of cards for each listing.